Rehman Chishti: Leadership bid

 On 10 July 2022 Chishti announced his bid to succeed Boris Johnson in the Conservative Party leadership election.
 He withdrew two days later, having failed to win the support of any other Conservative MPs, before endorsing Tom Tugendhat and subsequently Rishi Sunak.
-He was appointed Parliamentary Under-Secretary of State for North America, Sanctions and Consular Policy by Boris Johnson in July 2022 but was sacked by new Prime Minister Liz Truss in September 2022.
+He had been appointed Parliamentary Under-Secretary of State for North America, Sanctions and Consular Policy on 8 July 2022 by Prime Minister Boris Johnson, but was sacked by Liz Truss when she succeeded him in September 2022.

+2024 General Election

+Chishti stood as the candidate for the Conservative party in the 2024 general election but lost his seat in the Gillingham and Rainham constituency to the Labour candidate Naushabah Khan, who won with a 21.3% swing.

 Brexit

 For the 2016 referendum on Britain's membership to the European Union, Chisti voted to Leave, having made it clear he had taken that decision after listening to his constituents who voted almost 65% in favour of Leave.

 Chishti resigned his post as Special Envoy for Freedom of Religion or Belief on 14 September 2020 in opposition to the Government's suggestion that it could breach international law on the withdrawal agreement's protocol on Northern Ireland.
 He tweeted: "I've written to the PM resigning as PM's Special Envoy on FoRB.
 I can't support Internal Market Bill in its current form, which unilaterally break UK's legal commitments."